An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: Introduction

+More recently, Jana \cite{MR4297178} obtained a proof of the asymptotic orthogonality relation defined in \ref{GLnOrthoDef}, using the Kuznetsov trace formula and not the Selberg trace formula, with applications to the equidistribution of Satake parameters with respect to the Sato-Tate measure, second moment estimates of central values of L-functions as strong as Lindel\"of on average, and distribution of low lying zeros of automorphic L-functions in the analytic conductor aspect.
+The paper of Jana does not contain a power saving error term. \end{remark}

+\begin{remark} It is possible to remove the assumption of Ramanujan at the infinite place with more work which results in a weaker power savings error term in Theorem \ref{Main-Theorem}.
+For a Maass form $\phi$ with Langlands parameter $\alpha$, note that the test function $h_{T,R}(\alpha)$ is positive.
+This is true because, even if $\alpha$ is a Langlands parameter of an element in the complementary spectrum, $-\alpha$ is a permutation of $\overline{\alpha}$.
+A weaker version of Theorem \ref{Main-Theorem} can be proved if one assumes that almost all (except for a set of zero density) are tempered.
+Such results have been obtained in \cite{MR4324829}, \cite{MR4297181}. \end{remark}

-\begin{proof} Computing the inner product of certain Poincar{\'e} series in two ways (see outline below), we obtain a Kuznetsov trace formula relating the so-called geometric and spectral sides.
+\begin{proof}[ {Proof of Theorem~\ref{Main-Theorem}}] Computing the inner product of certain Poincar{\'e} series in two ways (see the outline in \S\ref{sec:outline} below), we obtain a Kuznetsov trace formula relating the so-called geometric and spectral sides.
 The geometric side consists of a main term $\mathcal{M}$ and a Kloosterman contribution $\mathcal{K}$.
 The spectral side also consists of two components: a cuspidal (i.e., discrete) contribution $\mathcal{C}$ and an Eisenstein (i.e., continuous) contribution $\mathcal{E}$.

 The left hand side of the theorem is precisely $\mathcal{C}$.
 The first set of terms on the right hand side comes from the asymptotic formula for $\mathcal{M}$ given in Proposition~\ref{prop:mainterm}.
 The power of $T$ in the error term comes from the bound for $\mathcal{E}$ given in Theorem~\ref{th:EisensteinBound} (which also gives a factor of $\left( \ell m \right)^{\frac12-\frac{1}{n^2+1}}$).
 A bound for $\mathcal{K}$, which is a (finite) sum of terms $\mathcal{I}_w$, with the same power of $T$ but with the given power of $\ell m$ follows as a consequence of Proposition~\ref{prop:Iwbounds}. \end{proof}